American Shared Hospital Services (NYSEAMERICAN:AMS) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report issued on Saturday morning.
+StockNews.com started coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Get Rating) in a report published on Tuesday.
 The firm issued a hold rating on the stock.

 American Shared Hospital Services engages in leasing radiosurgery and radiation therapy equipment to healthcare providers.
 Its equipment includes Gamma Knife, PBRT, and IGRT.
 The Gamma Knife radiosurgery equipment is a non-invasive treatment for malignant and benign brain tumors, vascular malformations and trigeminal neuralgia.